2 Samuel 22

 Notes

 The superscription (v.
 1) places the psalm at the conclusion of David's wars — "from the hand of all his enemies and from the hand of Saul."
-In the canonical arrangement of 2 Samuel, this song comes near the end, but it is meant to encompass the whole of David's life from its most dangerous beginning (Saul's pursuit) to its triumphant end (the Philistine victories of chapter 21).
-It is a retrospective thanksgiving, a man looking back on everything God has done.
+In the canonical arrangement of 2 Samuel, this song comes near the end, but it is meant to encompass the whole of David's life, from its perilous beginning under Saul's pursuit to the victories summarized in chapter 21.
+It is a retrospective thanksgiving: a man looking back over what God has done.

-The opening cascade of military and geological metaphors in verses 2–3 — rock, fortress, deliverer, shield, horn, stronghold, refuge — is remarkable for its density.
-Hebrew poetry here uses seven distinct terms for God's protective role. סֶלַע ("rock"), מְצוּדָה ("fortress"), מְנוֹסִי ("my refuge") — each word carries its own register.
+The opening cascade of military and geological metaphors in verses 2–3 — rock, fortress, deliverer, shield, horn, stronghold, refuge — is striking for its density.
+Hebrew poetry here uses seven distinct terms for God's protective role. סֶלַע ("rock"), מְצוּדָה ("fortress"), מְנוֹסִי ("my refuge") — each word has its own register.
 A sela' is a rocky crag, a natural feature used for shelter and defense.
 A metzudah is a constructed stronghold.
-The range of metaphors — natural and built, passive shelter and active rescue — signals that no single image can contain what God is to David.
+The range of metaphors — natural and built, passive shelter and active rescue — suggests that no single image is adequate to describe what God has been to David.

-The theophany of verses 8–16 is among the most dramatic divine appearances in the Old Testament.
-The imagery is volcanic and cosmological: the earth shakes, smoke pours from God's nostrils, fire from his mouth, dark clouds under his feet as he descends.
-He rides on a cherub, soars on wind-wings.
-The sea channels are exposed, the world's foundations uncovered.
-This is Holy War imagery — the divine warrior descending to rescue his champion.
+The theophany of verses 8–16 is among the most vivid divine appearances in the Old Testament.
+The imagery is volcanic and cosmological: the earth shakes, smoke rises from God's nostrils, fire issues from his mouth, and dark clouds gather under his feet as he descends.
+He rides on a cherub and flies on the wings of the wind.
+The channels of the sea are exposed and the foundations of the world laid bare.
+This is Holy War imagery: the divine warrior descending to rescue his servant.
 Parallel theophanies appear in Psalm 29, Habakkuk 3:3-15, and Judges 5:4-5.
-The language draws on ancient Near Eastern storm-deity imagery and fills it with Yahwistic content: it is not Baal who rides the clouds and commands the storm, but Israel's God who comes in thunderous rescue.
+The language draws on ancient Near Eastern storm-deity imagery and gives it Yahwistic content: it is not Baal who rides the clouds and commands the storm, but Israel's God who comes to save.

 "He drew me out of many waters" (v.
 17) — יַמְשֵׁנִי מִמַּיִם רַבִּים.
-The image of chaos waters (associated with Sheol and death in verses 5–6) yielding to divine rescue recurs throughout the Psalms and Prophets.
-It evokes the Exodus — Israel pulled through the sea — and serves as the archetypal pattern: from drowning to deliverance, from death to open space.
+The image of chaos waters, associated with Sheol and death in verses 5–6, yielding to divine rescue recurs throughout the Psalms and Prophets.
+It evokes the Exodus — Israel drawn through the sea — and establishes a familiar pattern: from drowning to deliverance, from death to open space.

 "He rescued me because he delighted in me" (v.
 20) — כִּי חָפֵץ בִּי.
-Not because David earned it.
-Not because David was sinless.
-Because God chose to delight in him — an act of sovereign, gracious election.
-This single clause prevents the entire psalm from becoming a record of David's merit.
-Deliverance is rooted in God's pleasure, not human achievement.
+Not because David earned it, nor because he was sinless, but because God chose to delight in him — an act of sovereign grace.
+This clause keeps the psalm from becoming a record of David's merit.
+Deliverance is rooted in God's pleasure, not in human achievement.

 Covenant Righteousness and Divine Character (vv.
 21–30)